Robert Bork: "Bork" as a verb

 According to columnist William Safire, the first published use of "bork" as a verb was possibly in The Atlanta Journal-Constitution of August 20, 1987, two months prior to the final vote: "Let's just hope something enduring results for the justice-to-be, like a new verb: Borked."
-Perhaps the best-known use of the verb "to bork" occurred in July 1991 at a conference of the National Organization for Women in New York City.
-Feminist Florynce Kennedy addressed the conference on the importance of defeating the nomination of Clarence Thomas to the U.S. Supreme Court, saying, "We're going to bork him.
+A well known use of the verb "to bork" occurred in July 1991 at a conference of the National Organization for Women in New York City.
+Feminist Florynce Kennedy addressed the conference on the importance of defeating the nomination of Clarence Thomas to the U.S. Supreme Court, saying: "We're going to bork him.
 We're going to kill him politically.
 This little creep, where did he come from?"
-Thomas was subsequently confirmed after the most divisive confirmation hearing in Supreme Court history to that point.
+Thomas was confirmed after the most divisive confirmation hearing in Supreme Court history to that point.

 In March 2002, the Oxford English Dictionary added an entry for the verb "bork" as U.S. political slang, with this definition: "To defame or vilify (a person) systematically, esp. in the mass media, usually to prevent his or her appointment to public office; to obstruct or thwart (a person) in this way."

-Supreme Court Justice Brett Kavanaugh used the term during his own contentious Senate confirmation hearing testimony when he stated that "The behavior of several of the Democratic members of this committee at my hearing a few weeks ago was an embarrassment.
+Supreme Court Justice Brett Kavanaugh, who occupies the seat Bork was nominated to, used the term during his own contentious Senate confirmation hearing testimony, when he stated: "The behavior of several of the Democratic members of this committee at my hearing a few weeks ago was an embarrassment.
 But at least it was just a good old-fashioned attempt at borking."

 Later work

 Following his failure to be confirmed, Bork resigned his seat on the U.S. Court of Appeals for the D.C.
-Circuit and was for several years both a professor at George Mason University School of Law and a senior fellow at the American Enterprise Institute for Public Policy Research.
-Bork also consulted for Netscape in the Microsoft litigation.
+Circuit, and was for several years both a professor at George Mason University School of Law and a senior fellow at the American Enterprise Institute for Public Policy Research.
+He consulted for Netscape in the Microsoft litigation.

-He later served as a fellow at the Hudson Institute, a visiting professor at the University of Richmond School of Law and a professor at Ave Maria School of Law in Naples, Florida.
-In 2011, Bork worked as a legal adviser for the presidential campaign of Republican Mitt Romney.
+Bork later served as a fellow at the Hudson Institute, a visiting professor at the University of Richmond School of Law and a professor at Ave Maria School of Law in Naples, Florida.
+In 2011, he worked as a legal adviser for the presidential campaign of Republican Mitt Romney.